-The Dalhousie Gazette is the student-run newspaper of Dalhousie University and the oldest campus newspaper in Canada.
+The Dalhousie Gazette is the student-run newspaper of Dalhousie University and the oldest, longest-run campus newspaper in Canada.
 The Gazette is an autonomous student newspaper covering events both on the Dalhousie campus and around Halifax.
-In 2015-16, we covered stories ranging from student food security to the election from Ottawa to the future of journalism.
+In 2016-17, we covered stories ranging from provincial politics, celebrating women on campus and of course, the Dalhousie Student Union.

 We publish two print issues per month and update our website, dalhousiegazette.com, on a frequent basis.
 We’re committed to mentoring and training aspiring writers and journalists while giving people a space to describe and reflect on their own campus.
 Writers for the Gazette often start out with little to no journalistic experience, yet many have gone on to pursue careers in the media.
 Students interested in contributing do not need to submit a portfolio or a resume, they only need to express their interest in developing their writing skills and pursuing stories.